Hebburn Hall

-When Henry's son Cuthbert (High Sheriff in 1808) died without male issue in 1860, the estate passed to his nephew Colonel Cuthbert Ellison, then to the colonel's sister, Mary Ellison, in 1867 & finally, in 1870, to Ralph Carr of Dunston Hill, Gateshead & Hedgeley Hall, Northumberland.
+When Henry's son Cuthbert (High Sheriff in 1808) died without male issue in 1860, the estate passed to his nephew Colonel Cuthbert Ellison, then to the colonel's sister, Mary Ellison, in 1867 and finally, in 1870, to Ralph Carr of Dunston Hill, Gateshead and Hedgeley Hall, Northumberland.
 After this the house soon fell out of use as a residence.
 At the request of Cuthbert Ellison, from 1871, Ralph Carr was granted permission to style himself Carr-Ellison.
+In 1897 he allowed public access to the grounds of the hall and in 1920 gave 25 acres of the site to the town, which opened as Hebburn Park.
+This was later renamed Carr-Ellison Park.

 In 1886 the west wing and some outbuildings were converted by architect FR Wilson to use as a church for the new parish of St John the Evangelist and the rectory.
 The east wing served as an infirmary from 1897 until 1976, and then briefly as a masonic temple.

 In 1999 new owners refurbished the dilapidated property and restored it to residential use.